ibm-cloud-docs/discovery/building.md

 #### Guidelines for choosing good sample documents:

--   You should have (at minimum), one sample document for each file type you intend to ingest - Microsoft Word, PDF, HTML, and JSON.
-(You cannot preview PDF documents enriched with the **Element Classification** enrichment.)
+-   At minimum, it is recommended that you have one sample document for each file type you intend to ingest - Microsoft Word, PDF, HTML, and JSON.
+(You cannot preview PDF documents enriched with the **Element Classification** enrichment.
--   If you have any unique document types (such as financial reports or press releases), include one of each in your set of sample documents.
+-   If you have any unique document types, such as financial reports or press releases, include one of each in your set of sample documents.
--   For HTML documents, you should choose documents that include HTML tags you would like to exclude, as well as tag attributes you would like to include or exclude.
+-   For HTML documents, choose documents that include HTML tags that you would like to exclude, as well as tag attributes that you would like to include or exclude.
--   JSON documents should include any fields you would like to remove or merge together (for example, zipCode and postalCode).
+-   JSON documents must include any fields that you would like to remove or merge together, for example, zipCode and postalCode.

 ### Converting sample documents
 {: #converting-sample-documents}